 Hey, I’ve been there, too, and I wish I had this when I was first getting started, so I want to make sure you can easily publish your own books on Amazon Kindle just by using Microsoft Word.
 This same template also works in LibreOffice, which is a free alternative to Microsoft Office, so you have no out-of-pocket costs for getting started writing and publishing your first Kindle book!

 My Free Amazon Kindle Word Template & Writing Tips Book

 Enter your email here for IMMEDIATE download:

 Download this template and then use it for all the books you publish.

 Q: Can I use a free version of Microsoft Office/Word and still publish on Amazon Kindle?

 A: Yes!
 If you’re able to save documents, it’ll work.
 You can use Microsoft Word or even download LibreOffce, which is free.
 It’ll even work with Google Docs – just import the file.

 Instructions for Using the Kindle Template

-Here are the instructions on how to use it once you put it in your cart (for free) and check out.
+Here are the instructions on how to use it once you receive it via email.

 Change things like the title on the first page and in the footer.
 Edit the Table of Contents and then set up as many pages as you need.
 The title for each section should be a Heading 1.
 That way, you can easily link to each section of the book.
 I like to start each section as a new page.
 I’ve put one in there as an example.